 Originally uploaded on October 15, 2020

 Procurement expenses can soon pile up over the year, from petrol costs to client lunches, so it’s important to look at your purchasing expenses and reduce them where needed, to remain within your budget.
 However, some procurement team expenses are essential for supplier relationship management and for ensuring an employee’s job can be executed correctly.
-We’ve put together five ways you can look at your current procurement expenses to help reduce costs, which won’t get in the way of your team doing their jobs to a high standard.
+We’ve put together five ways you can look at your current procurement expenses to help reduce costs, including tips for using fuel cards and company vehicles, which won’t get in the way of your team doing their jobs to a high standard.

 What is the difference between purchases and expenses?

 Many costs can occur within procurement, and differentiating between them can sometimes be tricky.
 Purchase cost refers to the price of the goods or services you are procuring.
 Expenses are the additional costs that contribute to earning revenue for the company, not including the cost of the physical items or services procured.
 Purchasing expenses examples include client entertaining, IT equipment and company vehicles.

 Most companies need to provide IT equipment for their procurement team, with a laptop/computer and a mobile phone being the most commonly provided.
 However, does this equipment need to be brand new or state of the art?

 Doing some research into what software you will require can assist you in creating an ‘Ecosystem’ enabling your team to utilise synergies with certain brands.
 For example, if your team have android phones, perhaps a cheaper, leaner option such as a chrome book might be an option.
 For those who are using powerful editing or creation software, perhaps an Apple Mac and an iPhone would be the best fit.
 Another great way to get the best out of teams would be to use a project management tool, such as Monday, Microsoft Teams, or Jira.
 These products enable teams to assign tasks and mark them as complete, allowing everyone complete visibility of tasks, their progress and their completion dates.